hypergig/robo-jenkins/README.md

 ### Job Template
 Build jobs can be created and used as templates.
 They should be written in accordance with the Jenkins [`job-dsl-plugin`](https://github.com/jenkinsci/job-dsl-plugin/wiki) and dropped into the `/usr/share/jenkins/seed/job_templates/` directory.
 The code will be evaluated _almost_ as if it was part of the seed job.
 All methods of the jobs dsl [api](https://jenkinsci.github.io/job-dsl-plugin) should work barring any dsl specific to a particular Jenkins plugin that has not been installed.
 All templates in this directory will be considered when the seed job runs.

+### Configuration and Secrets
+Most configuration for robo-jenkins is done using environment variables.
+While these can be added directly to the environment key of a docker compose file, this is not appropriate for secrets or other developer specific configuration.

+Instead, these types of variables should be added to `testing/data/developer.env`.
+This is a standard docker-compose env file that is sourced by this project's compose files.
+This file is mandatory, but not provided by this project.
+However, an example developer.env that contains all possible variables is provided at `testing/data/developer.env.template`.
+Before using this project, you must copy `testing/data/developer.env.template` to `testing/data/developer.env` and set whatever variables are required to perform your builds.
+This will generally at least be the `GIT_HTTPS_USER`, `GIT_HTTPS_PW`, and `GIT_HOST` variables for building from private git repositories and the REGISTRY_USER, REGISTRY_PW, and REGISTRY_HOST variables if pushing or pulling Docker images from a private registry.
+See `testing/data/developer.env.template` for more information.

 ### Local private registry
 A local private docker regsitry is provided by the registry service.
 It is configured to listen on localhost:5000 on the docker host that is running the compose file.
 To push an image to the local private registry, you must tag it with localhost:5000/${image name}:{image tag}.
 For example:
 ```